-In music, our support also adds opportunities for recording artists, video content makers, and content promotion.
+In music, our support adds opportunities for recording artists, video content makers, and content promotion.
 A radio or online hit can boost streaming revenue and record sales, build audiences for live shows, stimulate the wider music economy and help build international success.
+Additional funding is creating new opportunities to add greater diversity to New Zealand music on radio and streaming platforms.